Tensor-variate Mixture of Experts for Proportional Myographic Control of a Robotic Hand

 Table~\ref{Tab:TMGofflineMethodsRMSE} shows the mean and standard deviation over the 9 participants of the RMSE between the ground truth and the prediction for the aforementioned methods.
 We observe that taking into account the structure of the data in the regression process improves the quality of predictions as both TRR and TME outperform their vector counterparts.
-Moreover, taking into account the structure of the data allows a linear method (TRR) to achieve performances comparable to those obtained by non-linear methods.
-GP and TME achieve the best performance compared to the other methods, with TME obtaining a slightly lower RMSE ($0.303\pm0.074$) than GP ($0.305\pm0.060$).
-Moreover, TME obtained the minimum RMSE for 5 participants out of 9.
-Note that GP with RBF kernel slightly outperformed GP with linear ($0.455\pm$), Mat\'ern 32 ($0.308\pm0.061$) and Mat\'ern 52 ($0.306\pm0.059$) kernels, therefore all the results are presented with RBF kernel.
+More surprisingly, taking into account the structure of the data allows a linear method (TRR) to achieve performance comparable to those obtained by a nonlinear method.
+GP and TME achieve the best performance compared to the other methods, with the linear TME approach obtaining only a slightly lower RMSE ($0.303\pm0.074$) than the nonlinear GP ($0.305\pm0.060$).\footnote{Note that GP with RBF kernel slightly outperformed GP with linear ($0.455\pm0.061$), Mat\'ern 32 ($0.308\pm0.061$) and Mat\'ern 52 ($0.306\pm0.059$) kernels, therefore all the results are presented with RBF kernel.} Moreover, TME obtained the minimum RMSE for 5 participants out of 9.

-Figure~\ref{Fig:TMGresults} shows an example of original and recovered activations for all the movements over the time for GP and TME.
+Figure~\ref{Fig:TMGresults} shows an example for GP and TME of the original and recovered activations for all movements over time.
 We observe that TME is generally recovering a more stable signal than GP when one movement is not activated.
-In the zones of zero activations, the signal recovered by GP tends to oscillate around zero.
+In the regions of zero activations, the signal recovered by GP tends to oscillate around zero.
 However, the signal recovered by TME can have a bigger delay than GP to detect an activation different than zero (see, e.g., Fig.~\ref{Fig:TMGresults}, wrist extension).